On Basis Constructions in Finite Element Exterior Calculus: Abstract

 \section{Abstract}

-We give a systematic and self-contained account of the construction of geometrically decomposed bases and degrees of freedom in finite element exterior calculus.
+We give a systematic self-contained exposition of how to construct geometrically decomposed bases and degrees of freedom in finite element exterior calculus.
 In particular, we elaborate upon a previously overlooked basis for one of the families of finite element spaces, which is of interest for implementations.
 Moreover, we give details for the construction of isomorphisms and duality pairings between finite element spaces.
-These structural results show, for example, how to transfer linear dependencies between canonical spanning sets, or give a new derivation of the degrees of freedom.
+These structural results show, for example, how to transfer linear dependencies between canonical spanning sets, or how to derive the degrees of freedom.